 - Kiln-Dried Firewood: Dried in a kiln at 265°F for 36 hours to reduce its moisture content to below 20% and kill off all invasive pests

-Green and seasoned firewood are not safe to store indoors because they often contain insects, mold, pesticides and fungus.
-We don’t know about you, but we don’t want any of those creepy crawlies in our house!
+Green and seasoned firewood are unsafe to store indoors because they often contain insects, mold, pesticides and fungus.
+We don’t know about you, but we don’t want any creepy crawlies in our house!

 Conversely, kiln-dried firewood doesn’t have this problem.
 The super-hot kiln kills off any invasive pests that may have been lurking in the wood, making it safe to store indoors.

-Furthermore, both green and seasoned wood need outdoor storage for further air drying.
+Furthermore, green and seasoned wood needs outdoor storage for further air drying.
 Green firewood still has a ton of moisture to shed.
-And while seasoned wood already comes with multiple months of air drying under its belt, it’s rarely enough to get it as dry as it needs to be.
-Instead, seasoned wood is usually still well above the 20% dryness threshold for optimal burning performance.
+And while seasoned wood already comes with multiple months of air drying under its belt, it’s rarely enough to get it as dry as needed.
+Instead, seasoned wood is usually well above the 20% dryness threshold for optimal burning performance.

-In contrast, kiln-dried firewood goes through a controlled drying process, which always gets its moisture content to below 20%.
+In contrast, kiln-dried firewood goes through a controlled drying process, always keeping its moisture content below 20%.
 So, you can always count on kiln-dried wood to give you the hottest, longest and cleanest burns.
 Plus, you don’t have to worry about needing more air-drying outdoors.
-It’s already as dry as it needs to be, so it’ll do just fine in a controlled indoor environment.
+It’s already as dry as it needs to be, so it’ll do fine in a controlled indoor environment.

 2. Give Outdoor Firewood Space to Breathe

-Green and seasoned firewood need outdoor storage.
+Green and seasoned firewood needs outdoor storage.
 Kiln-dried firewood is safe to store either outdoors or indoors.
-Therefore, since all three types of wood are good for outdoor storage, let’s turn our attention to how to store firewood outdoors.
+Therefore, since all three types of wood are suitable for outdoor storage, let’s turn our attention to how to store firewood outdoors.

 The most important thing to consider for where to store firewood outside is giving the firewood its space.

-All types of firewood need room for protection from moisture and insects that can prey upon the wood in an outdoor setting.
-For green and seasoned firewood, space lets them continue to air dry in peace.
+All types of firewood need room for protection from moisture and insects that can prey upon the wood outdoors.
+Space lets green and seasoned firewood continue to air dry in peace.
 For kiln-dried firewood, space keeps it in pristine burning condition.

 So, how do you give your firewood its space?
 Two ways: